Marine Life Centre

 On the South Rhins Tourist Trail on beautiful Galloway sits the UK's, if not the world's, oldest and most unique natural marine 'aquarium'.
 Set deep in rocks on the shore and dating back to 1800 as a

-sea-fish larder for the local Laird, the Logan Fishpond was partially created from an incredible Ice-Age blowhole - a natural fissure through the slanted slate rock with a shallow pool at then end
+sea-fish larder for the local Laird, Logan Fishpond was partially created from an incredible geological blowhole - a natural fissure through the slanted slate rock with a shallow pool at the end

-site looking over the beach, to Portlogan harbour and distant Ireland, before a leisurely walk to the old stone pier built in 1818 with its lighthouse designed by Thomas Telford, the famed
+looking over the beach, to Portlogan harbour and distant Ireland, before a leisurely walk to the old stone pier built in 1818 with its lighthouse designed by Thomas Telford, the famed Scottish

 all-round great day is guaranteed.